EQ8 Collector’s Edition BOB Block libraries

 I have included 60 Sweet Sixteen Block designs with brand new, traditional and even familiar blocks.
 There are so many design possibilities in EQ8.

-These blocks are Sixteen Patch Blocks that can be cut out with your Qube Mix & Match Set, no companion dies are needed.
+These blocks are Sixteen Patch Blocks that can be cut out with your Go!
+Qube Mix & Match Set, no companion dies are needed.

 Since the Sixteen Patch design is based upon a 8 x 8 grid, your finished block sizes will finish larger as indicated in the chart below.